apache/solr-operator/docs/solr-cloud/managed-updates.md

 The operator will find all pods that have not been updated yet and choose the next set of pods to delete for an update, given the following workflow.

+Note: Managed Updates are a executed via [Cluster Operation Locks](cluster-operations.md), please refer to the documentation for more information about how these operations are executed.

 ## Pod Update Workflow

 The logic goes as follows: